AdobeDocs/deliverability-learn.en/help/deliverability-strategy-and-definition.md

 ---
-title: Deliverability strategy and definition
+title: What is the deliverability strategy and how to define deliverability
-description: Designing successful email marketing campaigns depends on having a clear understanding of marketing goals, whether they’re for prospecting or customer relationship management (CRM) initiatives.
-This helps to determine who to target, what to promote, and when outreach is ideal.
+description: Understand how deliverability is defined, why it matters and the key deliverability metrics.
-feature:
+feature: Deliverability
-topics: Deliverability
+topics:
 kt: 5255
 doc-type: article
 activity: understand